ThomasNowProductions/BreathSpace/docs/CONTRIBUTING.md

-# Contributing to OpenBreath
+# Contributing to BreathSpace

-Thank you for your interest in contributing to OpenBreath!
+Thank you for your interest in contributing to BreathSpace!
 This document provides guidelines and information to help you get started.

 ## Table of Contents